 Founder and Language Center Director

-Jeanine Ntihirageza is an Associate Professor at Northeastern Illinois University and chair of the Departments of Anthropology, English Language Program (ELP), Philosophy and TESOL.
-Before that she coordinated the ELP for six years.
+Jeanine Ntihirageza is a Professor and TESOL Coordinator at Northeastern Illinois University.
 Dr. Ntihirageza holds a Ph.D. in Linguistics from the University of Chicago.
 While on a Fulbright Scholarship, she obtained an M.A. in Applied Linguistics from Southern Illinois University in Carbondale.
-Dr. Ntihirageza’s research interests are linguistics, second language acquisition, refugee studies and African studies.
+Dr. Ntihirageza’s research interests are linguistics, second language acquisition, refugee and genocide and human rights studies.
 Her other languages are Kirundi and French.

 Denise Cloonan Cortez de Andersen is a Professor of Spanish and the Chair of the Department of World Languages and Cultures at Northeastern Illinois University.
 Dr. Cloonan, who has a Ph.D. in Linguistics, is the Editorial Review Board Member of The Linguistics Journal.
 She teaches undergraduate and graduate courses in second language pedagogy, contact language phenomena, intercultural communication, fundamentals of translation, phonetics and phonology and the dialectology of the Spanish language.
 She is the author of “Contornos del Habla: fonología y fonética del español” (Yale University Press, 2009) and contributing author of Native Speaker Ancillary to “¡Anda!, Curso Intermedio” (Pearson, 2010).
 Dr. Cloonan was also the recipient of the 2010 Audrey Reynolds Distinguished Teaching Award.
 Her other language is Spanish.